mikecann/clouds-and-edges/README.md

 Anyways, given more time I would most definitely be adding many more tests of various sorts (unit, integration, e2e) to ensure that all the various edge cases are handled.

+## Aggregate Rebuilding

+Currently there is no way to "rebuild" an aggregate.
+Its state is fixed and cached in the DO and its storage.
+This is probably something that I would want to improve in the future.

+## Resolve

+[Resolve](https://github.com/reimagined/resolve) from DevExpress is an excellent Event-Sourcing libray in development that this project took a bunch of inspiration from.
+I originally intended to port it over directly to Cloudflare and Durable objects but there were issues with a few things so in the end I decided to roll my own.

+If I was to do a future version of this project I would look harder at making it compatible as they have solved many of the issues above already.

 ## Notes For Video